lspector/propeller/doc/Tutorials/Simplification.md

 ```clojure
 :simplification-verbose? true
 ```
-whether or not to output simplification info into the output of the evolutionary run.
+Whether or not to output simplification info into the output of the evolutionary run.
 The output with verbose adds the following lines to the output:
 ```clojure
 {:start-plushy-length 42, :k 4}